SPYazdani/ToiletRollCalculator/README.md

 # ToiletRollCalculator
-A simple toilet roll calculator
+A simple toilet roll calculator for an arduino